pycogss/pycogss-intro-to-python/installation/README.md

 # The least painful way to access Python

-Adapted from the USGS’s [Python for Hydrology class instructions](https://github.com/DOI-USGS/python-for-hydrology/tree/main/installation).
+<i>Adapted from the USGS’s [Python for Hydrology class instructions](https://github.com/DOI-USGS/python-for-hydrology/tree/main/installation). </i>

+# 0. Context
+These are instructions to <b>install Python</b> on a <b>computer on which you have administrative privileges</b>.
+This is <b>not necessarily the route through which your students will access Python in a class setting</b>, especially if they are using lab computers or other setups that do not allow for software installation.
+If you are here because you want to introduce Python into your undergraduate classroom, you should do some <b>institution-specific research</b> through your IT department and/or Computer Science department to learn what resources might already be available to you, such as a [JupyterHub](https://jupyter.org/hub) deployed on either onsite computing resources or in the cloud.
+For example, William and Mary maintains both a [cloud-based](https://jupyterhub.wm.edu/) and [cluster-based](notebooks.sciclone.wm.edu) JupyterHub.

-This works best if you are working on your own computer (and not accessing a cluster or something like that) because you need a display.
+For slightly more advanced users: this works best if you are working on your own computer (and not accessing a cluster or something like that) because you need a display.
 If you are interested in either conducting this workshop or your class in Jupyter notebooks via an institutional cluster, message me one-on-one and I can give you some tips.

 # 1. Install miniforge